voraczech/voraczech.com/content/travel/tips.md

 Every time you travel (weekend trips included) write a list what you take and then review.
 Next time look at the list, get inspired, add changes, review.
 Repeat until dead.

-Each occasion is different (winter vs summer, weekend vs a month, same country vs abroad, business vs personal…), write the context as well.
+Because each occasion is different, write a context.
+Is is for winter vs summer, weekend vs a month, same country vs abroad, business vs personal…?

-Also include a checklist (visa, passport check, insurance), a list of useful apps and things you took but are useless with reasoning (next time you will want to take it).
+Also include a list of useful apps, things you took but are useless with reasoning (next time you will want to take it).
+And a checklist (visa, passport check, insurance…).

 ## Baggage